microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 };

 // @public
-export const breadcrumbItemTemplate: (context: ElementDefinitionContext, definition: BreadcrumbItemOptions) => ViewTemplate<BreadcrumbItem>;
+export const breadcrumbItemTemplate: FoundationElementTemplate<ViewTemplate<BreadcrumbItem>, BreadcrumbItemOptions>;

 // @public
-export const breadcrumbTemplate: (context: ElementDefinitionContext, definition: FoundationElementDefinition) => ViewTemplate<Breadcrumb>;
+export const breadcrumbTemplate: FoundationElementTemplate<ViewTemplate<Breadcrumb>>;

 // Warning: (ae-different-release-tags) This symbol has another declaration with a different release tag
 // Warning: (ae-forgotten-export) The symbol "FormAssociatedButton" needs to be exported by the entry point index.d.ts